ludivineConstanti/Pixiji/mdDocumentation/problemList.md

 ## Update n°2 clear GSAP inline styling

 After reading the doc to understand what is TweenLite and why it's working better, I learned that it's actually deprecated (as is TweenMax, TimelineMax and TimelineLite) and has been replaced by gsap that covers all their fonctionnalities.
 But clearing props still works better with a callback function, instead of adding it directly to the timeline.

+## Blurry text

+Sometimes, the text appears blurry, I read in a GSAP forum that it can happen when you apply transformations for your element, since GSAP uses 3D transform to save on performance.
+It can be changed with gsap.config(force3D: false), but then performance drops, so will have to test it if I see too much blurry text.